racketscript/racketscript/README.md

 ## Basic Usage

+RacketScript compiler is named `racks`.

-    $ racks -h
+    $ racks -h # show help

-    racketscript [ <option> ... ] [<filename>]
-      Compile Racket to JavaScript
-     where <option> is one of
-      -d <dir>, --build-dir <dir> : Output directory -n, --skip-npm-install : Skip NPM install phase -g, --skip-gulp-build : Skip Gulp build phase -b, --js-beautify : Beautify JS output
-      --dump-debug-info : Dumps some debug information in output directory --stdin : Reads module from standard input, with file name argument being pseudo name --enable-self-tail : Translate self tail calls to loops
-    * -t <target>, --target <target> : ES6 to ES5 compiler [traceur|babel]
-    / --expand : Fully expand Racket source
-    | --ast : Expand and print AST
-    | --rename : Expand and print AST after α-renaming
-    | --il : Compile to intermediate langauge (IL)
-    | --js : Compile and print JS module to stdout
-    \ --complete : Compile module and its dependencies to JS --help, -h : Show this help
-      -- : Do not treat any remaining argument as a switch (at this level)
-     * Asterisks indicate options allowed multiple times.
-     /|\ Brackets indicate mutually exclusive options.
-     Multiple single-letter switches can be combined after one `-'; for
-      example: `-h-' is the same as `-h --'

-Default output directory is named `js-build`.
-To compile a Racket file named `foobar.rkt`, run -
+To compile a Racket source file:

-        # Installs all NPM dependencies and compile foobar.rkt
+    # Installs all NPM dependencies and compile file.rkt
-        $ racks foobar.rkt

-		# To avoid re-installing NPM packages use `-n`
-		$ racks -n foobar.rkt

-        # Override default output directory
-        $ racks -d /path/to/output/dir foobar.rkt

-		# To beautify assembled modules use `-b`
-		$ racks -b foobar.rkt
+	$ racks /path/to/file.rkt

+The above command will create a output build directory named `js-build`, copy RacketScript runtime, copy other support files, install NPM dependencies, compile `file.rkt` and its dependencies.

-The compiled ES6 modules typically goto one of following three folders:
+The compiled ES6 modules typically goto one of following three
+folders:

 - "modules": The normal Racket files.
 - "collects": Racket collects source files.
 - "links": Other third party packages.

-If you use _skip-gulp-build_ option, run `gulp` in output directory to produce final output.
-To speed up later builds, you may want to skip NPM install phase by using _skip-npm-install_ flag.
+- "dist": Contains sources compiled to ES6 or bundled JavaScript ready for distribution.

+Here are few other examples that would come in handy:

+	# To skip `npm install` step.
+Useful when building
+	# for second time.
+	$ racks -n /path/to/source.rkt

+	# To beautify assembled modules use `-b`.
+Make sure
+    # `js-beautify` is installed from NPM or your
+	# package manager.
+	$ racks -b /path/to/source.rkt

+    # Override default output directory
+    $ racks -d /path/to/output/dir /path/to/source.rkt

+	# Print JavaScript output to stdout
+	$ racks --js --js-beautify /path/to/source.rkt

+By default tail call optimization is turned off.
+To enable translation of self recursive tail calls to loop, pass `--enable-self-tail` flag.

+	$ racks --enable-self-tail /path/to/source.rkt

 ### Traceur

 By default RacketScript will use Traceur and produce `dist/compiled.js`.
 To execute inside NodeJS, execute `bootstrap.js` in output directory.
 For running in browser, include the Traceur runtime along with `dist/compiled.js`.

 A more robust (and less portable) way, is to run the ES6 modules generated in `modules` directly from Traceur.
-Goto `modules` output directory and execute `$ traceur foobar.js`.
+Goto `modules` output directory and execute `$ traceur /path/to/source.js`.

 ### Babel